 - 9. Drugs, Alcohol, Tobacco, Controlled Dangerous Substances, and Anabolic Steroids (N.J.S.A.
 18A:40A-1) requires instructional programs on drugs, alcohol, anabolic steroids, tobacco, and controlled dangerous substances and the development of curriculum guidelines for each grade Kindergarten through twelve. - 10.
 Lyme Disease Prevention (N.J.S.A.
 18A:35-5.1 through 5.3) requires the development of Lyme Disease curriculum guidelines and training to all teaching staff members who instruct students with Lyme Disease. - 11.
 Organ Donation (N.J.S.A.
 18A:7F-4.3) requires information relative to organ donation to be given to students in grades nine through twelve. - 12.
 Sexual Assault Prevention (N.J.S.A.
 18A:35-4.3) requires the development of a sexual assault prevention education program by the Commissioner of Education for utilization by school districts. - 13.
-Stress Abstinence (N.J.S.A.
+Emphasize Abstinence (N.J.S.A.
 18A:35-4.19 through N.J.S.A.
-18A:35-4.22), also known as the "AIDS Prevention Act of 1999," requires sex education programs to stress abstinence. - 14.
+18A:35-4.22), also known as the "AIDS Prevention Act of 1999," requires sex education programs to emphasize abstinence. - 14.
 Suicide Prevention (N.J.S.A.
 18A:6-111 through 113) requires instruction in suicide prevention in public schools. - 15.
 Cardiopulmonary Resuscitation (CPR)/Automated External Defibrillator (AED) (N.J.S.A.
 18A:35-4.28 and 18A:35-4.29) requires public high schools and charter schools to provide instruction in cardiopulmonary resuscitation and the use of an automated external defibrillator to each student prior to graduation. - 16.
 Sexually Explicit Images through Electronic Means (N.J.S.A.
 18A:35-4.32 and 4.33) requires instruction, once during middle school, on the social, emotional, and legal consequences of distributing and soliciting sexually explicit images through electronic means. - 17.
-Other Statutory or Administrative Codes.
-The Board will incorporate into its health and physical education curriculum any other requirements of the NJSLS in Comprehensive Health and Physical Education.
+History of Disabled and LGBT Persons (N.J.S.A.
+18A:35-4.35 and 4.36) requires instruction on the political, economic, and social contributions of persons with disabilities and lesbian, gay, bisexual, and transgender people for middle and high school students.